 Drought conditions in the American Southwest are expected to worsen as climate change renders the region hotter and drier.
 Piñon pine woodlands in the area of Bandelier National Monument have already experienced episodic extreme drought stress, driving broad-scale die-off of piñon pines (top, 2002) and resultant conversion to juniper-dominated communities (bottom, 2004).
-Top and above image courtesy USGS.
+USGS Images

-Student volunteers assist park scientists during ongoing annual surveys at Saguaro National Park, through which they collect valuable data on both the occurrence and condition of saguaro caction the park
+Student volunteers assist park scientists during ongoing annual surveys at Saguaro National Park, through which they collect valuable data on both the occurrence and condition of saguaro cacti in the park.